 Many faculty complaints can be addressed by discussing the matter with the department chair or school director.
 If the matter concerns the performance of the chair or if the chair cannot resolve the issue, the matter can be taken to the dean.
 Several other mechanisms for handling complaints are described below.

-The Office of Civil Rights Compliance and Investigation seeks to integrate principles of equal employment opportunity, affirmative action, fairness and equality into all academic and employment activities and practices throughout Washington State University (WSU).
-Any complaint regarding discrimination or sexual harassment should be brought to the attention of the Office of Civil Rights Compliance and Investigation.
+Compliance and Civil Rights seeks to integrate principles of equal employment opportunity, affirmative action, fairness and equality into all academic and employment activities and practices throughout Washington State University (WSU).
+Any complaint regarding discrimination or sexual harassment should be brought to the attention of Compliance and Civil Rights.
 University Policies on Discrimination and Sexual Harassment and on Faculty-student Relationships appear below.

 Faculty Status Committee